bahrus/xtal-element/README.md

 4. Ability to opt out of Shadow DOM (not shown above).
 5. Less separation of concerns, more use of "this."
 6. Overhead of helper library slightly smaller.
+7. Full power of inheritance allows for extending the class, and overriding templates, transforms, etc.

 ## A note on "AttributeProps"